boundtotheearth/tp/docs/UserGuide.md

 Format: `redo`

-The following walkthough uses a change in [sort type](#516-sorting-projectstasks--sort) to show how you can redo the changes made by an undo command.
+The following walkthrough uses a change in [sort type](#516-sorting-projectstasks--sort) to show how you can redo the changes made by an undo command.

 1. Key in command `sort type/deadline` in the command box then press <kbd>Enter</kbd>.